AIware Leadership Bootcamp 2024

 Keheliya Gallaba

-This session will discuss what an agent is and the different cognitive architectures that an Agent could use to execute the tasks.
-Covered topics include
+This session will discuss what an agent is and the different cognitive architectures that an Agent could use to execute tasks.
+Covered topics include:

 • Different types of agentic memory